MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 # Security hardening to the auto-upgrade process for Microsoft Entra Connect and Microsoft Entra Connect Health

-As part of Microsoft’s push to harden the security of our features, we are making service changes to Microsoft Entra Connect Sync and Microsoft Entra Connect Health.
+As part of Microsoft’s push to harden the security of our features, we're making service changes to Microsoft Entra Connect Sync and Microsoft Entra Connect Health.
 This includes a change to Product Key Services.
 PKS is an internal service used by Microsoft Entra Connect Sync and Microsoft Entra Connect Health to auto-upgrade client components to an updated version.
-We are in the process of deprecating PKS, as the service is currently being replaced by the Hybrid Upgrade Service (HUS).
+We're in the process of deprecating PKS because the service is being replaced by the Hybrid Upgrade Service (HUS).

 Since January 2024, we have been auto-upgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health to an updated build.
 For customers who have previously opted out of auto-upgrade or for whom auto-upgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 16, 2024**.